 For every MIDI track, you should set the bank number (a through h) which corresponds to the MIDI port configuration in your MIDI Ports panel.
 If you are using only one MIDI device, it will likely be set to bank a.
 Using banks allows you to send 16 channels of MIDI to each of up to 8 connected synthesizers.
 If you are not using MIDI for playback, the bank settings are ignored.

-In the example above 3 MIDI devices are used on banks a, b, and c and each MIDI device is using channels 1 through 4.
+In the example above 3 MIDI devices are used on banks a, b, and c and since different MIDI device are used they can duplicate the channels being used (1, 2 and 3).

 Set Playback transposition